desihub/imaginglss/docs/helpers.rst

     :depth: 2

-In order to reduce the number of dependecies, we implemented a few coordinate transformations
+In order to reduce the number of dependecies, we implemented a few coordinate transformations of the WCS system.
+Only relevant special cases are implemented.

+There is also a sub-package for in-node parallel multiprocess.

 WCS
 ---

- - :py:mod:`model.utils.wcs_tangent` impments the WCS tangent format.
+ - :py:mod:`imaginglss.utils.wcs_tangent` impments the WCS tangent format.
- - :py:mod:`model.utils.wcs_simplezea` implement the WCS ZEA format; oriented at north / south pole
+ - :py:mod:`imaginglss.utils.wcs_simplezea` implement the WCS ZEA format; oriented at north / south pole
- - :py:mod:`model.utils.euler` implements the transformation between Galactic and RA/DEC. coordinates.
+ - :py:mod:`imaginglss.utils.euler` implements the transformation between Galactic and RA/DEC. coordinates.

 Sharedmem
 ---------

- - :py:mod:`model.utils.sharedmem` implements a MapReduce pool object for in-node parallellism.
+ - :py:mod:`imaginglss.utils.sharedmem` implements a MapReduce pool object for in-node parallellism.
 See :doc:`sharedmem`